scaleflex/js-cloudimage-responsive/README-BLUR-HASH.md

 ###### Type: **String** | Default: **undefined** | _required_

 Original image hosted on your web server.
-You can use absolute path or relative to baseUrl in your config.
+You can use absolute path or relative to baseURL in your config.

 **NOTES:**

-The plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
+* The plugin uses a special algorithm to detect the width of image container and set the image size accordingly.
 This is the recommended way of using the Cloudimage Responsive plugin.

-Images where `ci-src` is not used will be delivered in a standard, non-responsive way.
+* Images where `ci-src` is not used will be delivered in a standard, non-responsive way.

 ### ci-blur-hash